andreistefanciprian/jenkins_aws_codebuild/README.md

 # execute script
 python3 ...
 ```

-## manually verify terraform can be run
+## DEBUG: Use these commands to verify you can build resources with terraform from CLI

+AWS creds to be stored in .env file prior to run these commands.

 ```
 docker-compose run terraform init docker-compose run terraform plan -out terraform.tfplan